drummonds/bytestoneblog/content/AFP/Historical Accounting/Pacioli/_index.md

 ---
 title: "Pacioli"
 date: "2025-10-01"
+revised: 2026-02-13
 ---

 Luca Pacioli published the first book on accounting, Summa de arithmetica, geometria, proportioni et proportionalita, in 1494.
-I used to think that it mattered that the first book was written by a Ragusian merchant Benedetto Contrugli.
+I used to think that it mattered that the first book was written by a Ragusian merchant Benedetto Contrugli and that he should have got the credit.

-However i think he wrote clearly and formalised the practice that had been developed in renaisance Italy.
+However Pacioli wrote clearly and formalised the practice that had been developed in Renaissance Italy.
+His exposition is a masterpiece which I have come back to several times.
 It is more of a textbook than an invention.
-The history of how the Ventians arrived a this point is complex coming from Indian and Arabic sources.
+The history of how the Venetians arrived a this point is complex coming from Indian and Arabic sources.
+From a business perspective it is vital if a business is make a profit or a loss but conceptually it is just a difference in sign.

 The ICAEW has a nice digitised copy of [Pacioli's book.](https://icaew.onlineculture.co.uk/ttp/?id=b2f80d6f-2e46-4cd5-9e8f-ac7a00ef4390&type=book).
 Geisjeeck has a good english translation of Pacioli's book which i available at the Internet Archive.